Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --location "$LOCATION"
     ```

-#### 3.2 Create Network Infrastructure
+#### 2.2 Create Network Infrastructure

 !!! note
     We are keeping this implementation simple.
 A production workload should have Network Security Groups and a firewall.

-- We need to create a virtual network (Vnet) to secure our container apps.
+- We need to create a virtual network (VNet) to secure our container apps.
 Note that while the VNet size with `/16` CIDR is arbitrary, the container app subnet must have at least a `/27` CIDR.

     ```shell
     az network vnet create `
+    --name $VNET_NAME `
     --resource-group $RESOURCE_GROUP `
-    --name $VNET_NAME `
     --address-prefix 10.0.0.0/16 `
     --subnet-name ContainerAppSubnet `
     --subnet-prefix 10.0.0.0/27